matteo14c/HaploCoV/docs/source/subsetting.rst

 2. sort all the values in the column you selected by using the ``sort`` utility;
 3. summarize the results with ``uniq -c``.

-For example you get a complete list of the countries in the metadata table as well as the total number of genome from every country, "simply" by piping these 3 commands
+For example you get a complete list of the countries in the metadata table as well as the total number of genome from every country by "piping" these 3 commands

 ::